-- 4.3.1 Contravention of the Corporations Act is a serious matter which may result in criminal or civil liability. - 4.3.2 In addition, breaches of this Policy may damage the AEI Group's reputation in the investment community and undermine confidence in the market for AEI securities.
+- 4.3.1 Contravention of the Corporations Act is a serious matter which may result in criminal or civil liability. - 4.3.2 In addition, breaches of this Policy may damage the AEI Group's reputation in the investment community and undermine confidence in the market for AEI Securities.
 Accordingly, breaches will be taken very seriously by the AEI Group and will be subject to disciplinary action, including possible termination of a person's employment or appointment.

-5. Register of Securities Dealings and Conduct of Personal Trading
+5. Personal Trading Conduct

-5.1 Register of Securities Dealings
+5.1 Register of Securities Holdings and Dealings